RequirementEngineering/ch-re-JD154075/SRS.md

 *Faculty* |  `The body of teachers and administrators at a school.` | *Students* | `Students that are conducting their social work.` |
 *Developers* | `The people that develop the software program.` |
-*Local Server* |  `Server that is running in a local or a mounted folder and whose document root is NOT the parent of the project root.` |
+*Database* |  `Collection of all the information monitored by this system.` |
+*Local Database* |  `A local database is one that is local to your application only.` |
 *Standalone Machine* | `Device is any mechanism or system that can perform its function without the need of another device, computer, or connection.` |
 *Timesheets* |  `Detailed records showing the amount of time spent on each program or student.` |
-*Database* |  `Collection of all the information monitored by this system.` |
 *Registry* | `Place where registers or records are kept.` | *IEEE* | `Institute of Electrical and Electronic Engineers` | *Programming Language* | `A vocabulary and set of grammatical rules for instructing a computer or computing device to perform specific tasks.` |
 *C#* | `Pronounced C sharp, is a general-purpose, multi-paradigm programming language encompassing strong typing, lexically scoped, imperative, declarative, functional, generic, object-oriented (class-based), and component-oriented programming disciplines.` |
+*SQL* | `A domain-specific language used in programming and designed for managing data held in a relational database management system, or for stream processing in a relational data stream management system.` |
 *F-#* | `Functions` |
 *C-#* | `Constraints` |
 *A-#* | `Assumptions` |